This article originally appeared on VICE India.

 Pride has historically been a protest.
 It started when trans people threw a brick at the police, it started with the Stonewall Riots 50 years ago in New York.
 At previous prides in India, people often and openly raised slogans against several issues, including the country’s outdated sedition laws.
 “If we are fighting a colonial law like Section 377 (which criminalised homosexual sex in India until it was read down in September 2018), we should also fight a colonial-era law like sedition,” said Ray.

-The issue with QAM’s version of pride, she adds, is that “we can’t be anything else, display any other parts of our identity except this very celebratory, capitalist queer person.”
+The issue with QAM’s version of pride, they add, is that “we can’t be anything else, display any other parts of our identity except this very celebratory, capitalist queer person.”

 The battle for an inclusive LGBTQ+ movement in India has been ongoing for years.
 Prominent queer activists like Ashok Row Kavi and Laxmi Narayan Tripathi have outrightly declared their loyalty to the ruling Bharatiya Janata Party, the Rashtriya Swayamsevak Sangh and the dream of a Hindu Rashtra (Hindu nation), despite being condemned for ignoring how this will affect minorities.
 Shruti Chakra (39), a member of LABIA, the Mumbai-based queer feminist LBT collective, argues that there has been a very deliberate attempt to incubate a right-wing agenda in the queer movement since its emergence in the 90s.
 Even the way QAM framed the issue with police permission this year seems to serve their purpose, Chakra believes.